HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/mobile_home.md

  # Trivia

-- The Mobile Home was designed by platonthek
+- The Mobile Home was designed by platonthek.

  # History

 - v0.16.0
-  - Improved hitboxes
+  - Improved hitboxes.
 - v0.15.0
-  - Added
+  - Added.